 European plays.
 In Study 3, we focus on how complexity and the total number of speaking characters

-in the plays interrelate in European theatre plays.
+in the plays relate in European theatre plays.
 In Study 4, we analyse the robustness of network

 complexity across researcher degrees of freedom using Shakespeare’s plays.
 We show how research